-Satish Joshi’s unique paintings and mono-prints comprise a lifetime body of work in an aesthetic style and artistic technique which he has developed and refined through his career.
-His highly personal painting style is achieved with a mixed media combination of acrylic modeling paste, gesso, and oils, through which he portrays his illusory three-dimensional effect of forms abstracted from nature.
+Satish’s paintings and monotype prints comprise a body of work in an aesthetic style and artistic technique which he has developed and refined over the decades.
+His highly individual painting style is achieved with a mixed media combination of acrylic modeling paste, gesso, and oils, through which he portrays his illusory three-dimensional effect of forms abstracted from nature.

-Satish’s approach to “mono-printing” involves a technique unique to himself, through which he is able to pull an infinite series of completely individual prints from one plate.
-Meant to be viewed as single prints or in related color series, his abstract prints compliment his highly abstract paintings.
+Satish’s monotype prints are executed in a technique through which he is able to pull an infinite series of entirely individual prints from one plate.
+Designed to be viewed as single prints or hung as related color series, his abstract prints compliment his abstract paintings.

 Stone and steel sculpture became important aspects of Satish's oeuvre in the mid-1980s.
 His steel pieces fall into two categories, found object assemblage and Drawings on Steel.
 His alabaster and marble sculptures range from table-sized pieces to monumental scale installation works.
 Conceptual pieces include abstract works in stone, wood, cement and steel.
 His monumental scale stone sculptures include Celebration